 Some riders put the bike in storage the minute the mercury dips.
-Many riders use warm gloves built for cold temperatures according to which weather zone they are traveling to.

 But if you're a winter rider, cold blustery weather doesn't phase you.
 You already know that the secret to staying comfortable for year round riding really isn't a secret -- invest in good, warm gear.